 Intrauterine blood transfusion

-If your baby gets certain complications, he or she may need to be born early.
+If your baby gets certain complications, they may need to be born early.
 Your healthcare provider may induce labor may once your baby has mature lungs.
 This can keep HDN from getting worse.

 After birth, treatment may include the following.

 This may be done if your baby has severe anemia.

 This may be done if your baby has low blood pressure.